ancap-ch/from-en/en/Universally Preferable Behaviour/p02_ch07_02_more_challenging_tests_of_upb.md

 UPB allows for exceptions based on objective and universal material or biological differences, just as other sciences do.
 The scientific theory that gases expand when heated applies, of course, only to gases.
 I cannot invalidate the theory by proving that it does not apply to, say, plastic.

 In the same way, morality only applies to rational consciousness, due to the requirement for avoidability.
-If I attempt to apply a moral theory to a snail, a tree, a rock, or the concept “numbers,” I am attempting to equate rational consciousness with entities that may be neither rational nor conscious, which is a logical contradiction.
+If I attempt to apply a moral theory to a snail, a tree, a rock, or the concept “numbers”, I am attempting to equate rational consciousness with entities that may be neither rational nor conscious, which is a logical contradiction.
 I might as well say that the Opposite Angle Theorem in geometry is invalid because it does not apply to a circle, or a cloud.
 The OAT only applies to intersecting lines – attempting to apply it to other situations is the conceptual equivalent of attempting to paint air.

 In other words, misapplication is not disproof.